Single and two-particle energy gaps across the disorder-driven superconductor-insulator transition

 We predict experimentally measurable signatures of the local density and pairing amplitude in the LDOS $N({\bf R},\omega)$.
 Let us focus on three representative sites $\RRR_1$, $\RRR_2$, and $\RRR_3$.
-At moderate and strong disorder, $\RRR_1$ is located on a potential hill, with a low density $n(\RRR_1) \approx 0$ and a negligible pairing amplitude $\Delta(\RRR_1) \approx 0$.
-Thus the LDOS at $\RRR_1$ is highly asymmetric LDOS, with most of the spectral weight at $\omega>0$, for adding an electron.
-In contrast, $\RRR_3$ is in a potential well, with a high density $n(\RRR_3) \approx 2$ and a negligible pairing amplitude $\Delta(\RRR_3) \approx 0$.
+At moderate and strong disorder, $\RRR_1$ is located on a potential hill, with a low density $n(\RRR_1) \approx 0$ and a negligible pairing amplitude $\Deltaop(\RRR_1) \approx 0$.
+Thus the LDOS at $\RRR_1$ is highly asymmetric, with most of the spectral weight at $\omega>0$, for adding an electron.
+In contrast, $\RRR_3$ is in a potential well, with a high density $n(\RRR_3) \approx 2$ and a negligible pairing amplitude $\Deltaop(\RRR_3) \approx 0$.
 Thus $\RRR_3$ also has a highly asymmetric LDOS, but most of the spectral weight is at $\omega<0$, for removing an electron.
+We believe that MEM correctly captures the gap, coherence peaks, and integrated spectral asymmetry (tested by sum rules); it is much less reliable for high-energy spectral features, which are in any case irrelevant for our purposes.

-Finally, $\RRR_2$ lies in a superconducting puddle close to half-filling, $n(\RRR_2) \approx 1$, which permits particle mixing, and therefore a large pairing amplitude $\Delta(\RRR_2)$.
-The LDOS at $\RRR_2$ is much more symmetrical, with large coherence peaks that persists across the SIT and even in the insulating state.
+Finally, $\RRR_2$ lies in a superconducting island close to half-filling, $n(\RRR_2) \approx 1$, which permits particle-hole mixing, and therefore a large pairing amplitude $\Deltaop(\RRR_2)$.
+The LDOS at $\RRR_2$ is much more symmetrical, with large coherence peaks that persist across the SIT and even in the insulating state.
 Note that all the LDOS curves have a clear gap.
-Thus, \emph{the more symmetrical coherence peaks in the LDOS, and not the local energy gap, are a clear experimental signature of local pairing}.
+We thus find that symmetrical coherence peaks in the LDOS, and not the local energy gap, are a clear experimental signature of a local pairing amplitude, which is difficult to probe by other means.

-\myheading{Conclusion:} A detailed picture of the superconductor to insulator transition has emerged from our microscopic calculations.
-Even ``homogeneous disorder'' arising from an uncorrelated random potential leads to a highly inhomogeneous state with superconducting puddles.
-These puddles shrink with increasing disorder, leading to enhanced quantum phase fluctuations that destroy phase coherence at the SIT, resulting in an unusual insulator with a large single-particle gap but a much lower energy scale for pair excitations that vanishes at the SIT.
-In addition, our results suggest that coherence peaks in the DOS are destroyed by thermal fluctuations for $T \gtrsim T_c$, but a pseudogap persists well above $T_c$.
-This disorder-induced pseudogap is a robust consequence of the small superfluid stiffness~\cite{emery1995} and would exist near the SIT even in a highly disordered weak-coupling system.
+\myheading{Discussion:} We now discuss our results in light of existing theories.
+We have ignored the renormalization of the effective interaction between electrons arising from changes in screening with increasing disorder~\cite{finkelstein1994}.
+Our point of view is that electronic inhomogeneity (that we focus on) is much more important in the vicinity of the SIT than the disorder dependence of the effective $|U|$ (that we neglect), so long as the latter is \emph{not} driven to zero.
+This assumption is validated by experiments that find a non-zero gap across the SIT~\cite{sacepe2008}.